 Akihabara no ikikata o oshiete kudasai.

-Please give me directions on how to get to Akihabara.
+Please tell me how to get to Akihabara.

 パスポートを落としてしまいました。